A generalization of the Lorentz ether to gravity with general-relativistic limit: Axioms for General Lorentz Ether Theory

 Instead, for most usual matter pressure is positive.
 On the other hand, the Euler equation defines pressure only modulo a constant, and if we add a large enough negative constant tensor $-C\delta^{ij}$ we can make the pressure tensor negative definite.
 The physical meaning of this axiom is not clear.

 These are all axioms we need.
 Of course, these few axioms do not define the theory completely.
 The material properties are not defined.
-Thus, our axioms define a whole class of theories.
+Thus, our axioms define a whole class of theories instead of a particular theory.
 Every medium which meets these axioms we name ``Lorentz ether''.